-MBA 640 - Accounting for Decision Making
+MBA 640 - Accounting for Decision Making Prerequisite: None

 This course delves into the intricacies of Financial and Managerial Accounting, encompassing a thorough examination of financial reporting, analysis, and forecasting, and managerial decision-making.
 Within the Financial Accounting module, students are exposed to the complexities inherent in financial statements, hence acquiring proficiency in the interpretation and analysis of those accounts.
 The syllabus encompasses topics such as financial statement forecasts, valuation tools, and equity models.
-The Managerial Accounting segment encompasses the strategic utilization of managerial accounting information, cost concepts, cost-volume-profit analysis, budgeting, and the Balanced Scorecard.
-Overall, this course provides MBA candidates with the necessary knowledge and skills to make well-informed financial decisions for organizational success amidst the complexities of modern business environments.
+The Managerial Accounting basic DuPont equation to better explore the interrelationships between operating and financial performance.
+The second part covers valuation of future cash flows and introduces key ideas on an intuitive amidst the complexities of modern business environments.